peterchijioke/lendsqr-fp-news/README.md

 ## Unit Test Cases
 **Redux**
 - Test is on the components that either dispatch actions on the redux store .
-This means we will test ./Entry.tsx.
-Thus I created Entry.test.tsx
+This means we will test ./App.tsx.
+Thus I created App.test.tsx

 ## Screenshots